amalvaidya/amalvaidya.github.io/generative_ml/vae_1.md

 ## Building and training VAE

 Now that we've developed a theoretical understanding of that a VAE is, it should be possible to map the autoencoder architecture we've used already into one.
 The encoder does the job of $Q(z | x)$, mapping images to latent vectors.
+The main difference however is that the encoder should generate a distribution of $z$ given $x$ rather than a scalar vector.
+The decoder in turn represents $P(x | z).$ This introduces a new challenge.
+How can we sample from a parametrised distribution while training a neural network via gradient descent?
+We need to be able to calculate the gradient of the loss with respect to all of the trainable parameters in the network.

+#### The reparametrisation trick

-The main difference however is that the decoder should generate a distribution of $z$ given $x$ rather than a scalar vector.
-Assuming this distribution is a multivariate Gaussian, this can be done by modifying the decoder to output two vectors, one that represents the mean $\mu$ and one for (the log of) the variance $\sigma$.
-The decoder in turn represents $P(x | z).$ We could sample values probabilistically for the pixel densities but this isn't necessary in order to calculate the loss and typically isn't done.
+Turns out that there is an elegant solution.
+The reparametrisation trick separates the stochastic part from the trainable parameters of the distribution.
+The encoder needs to generate samples drawn from a multivariate Gaussian distribution, parametrised by mean vector $\mu$ and the variance $\sigma$.
+This can be done by modifying the autoencoder encoder to output two vectors, one that represents the mean $\mu$ and one for (the log of) the variance $\sigma$.
+The stochastic encoder output is then created by sampling a vector from the standard normal distribution and then shifting and scaling appropriately
+$$
+Q(z | x) = \mu + ( \mathcal{N}(0, 1) \cdot \sigma  ).
+$$
+During training we can therefore still calculate gradients with respect to $\mu$ and $\sigma$.
+We could sample values probabilistically for the pixel densities but this isn't necessary in order to calculate the loss and typically isn't done.

 ### defining the loss function